 Blacktip Reef Shark

-Blacktip Reef sharks mostly feed on reef fish but sometimes eat crustaceans, cephalopods, and mollusks.
+Blacktip reef sharks primarily feed on reef fish but sometimes eat crustaceans, cephalopods and mollusks.

-These sharks can grow up to six feet long.
+These sharks can grow up to 6 feet long.

-The Blacktip Reef Shark is not currently endangered, but the species is experiencing population loss from overfishing.
+These sharks are not currently endangered, but the species is experiencing population loss due to overfishing.

-This species is often caught by commercial fisheries that sell its meat, liver oil, and fins.
+Blacktip reef sharks are often caught by commercial fisheries for their meat, liver oil and fins.

 Experience a 4D movie, explore behind the scenes, meet our experts and come face to face with amazing animals.

 Our online shop has the perfect gift for the shark-lover in your life.
 Our original designs feature the iconic blacktip reef shark, sandbar sharks and more.
 Sales from the gift shop support the Aquarium's conservation and animal welfare efforts.

 The National Aquarium—and the aquatic world—is full of amazing animals like this one.